quasarbright/quasarbright.github.io/p5js/index.md

 ## [Minesweeper](https://quasarbright.github.io/minesweeper)

 Guess-free minesweeper with an animated solver.
+[Source code here](https://github.com/quasarbright/minesweeper)

 ## [3 Point Perspective](https://quasarbright.github.io/p5js/3PointPerspective)
 [3 point perspective](https://en.wikipedia.org/wiki/Perspective_(graphical)) is a drawing technique to draw realistic-looking objects in 3D.
 You pick 3 2D points far away from the object you're drawing and lines that would be parallel in 3D actually meet at one of these perspective points.